nicksheerin/nick_sheerin/_projects/lunabotics.md

 </div>

-This project was a collaboration between 22 students to compete in an Autonomous mining competition.
+This project was a collaborative efoort between 22 students to compete in an Autonomous mining competition.

 ## Overall Summary